andrelfmp3/andrelfmp3/README.md

 🔐 Enthusiast of Ethical Hacking, Pentest and Reverse Engineering.

-💻 bsessed with understanding and subverting how things work.
+💻 Obsessed with understanding and subverting how things work.

 🎧 Passionate about exact sciences, physical activity, music and comics.